Shared Socioeconomic Pathways (project.ssp)

 Parameters:

-Prepare calculations using method ‘A’.
+Prepare calculations up to K.emi using METHOD.A.

 1. Select data with variable names matching EXPR_EMI.